GenieTim/polymer-graph-sketcher/README.md

 # Polymer Graph Sketcher

-Create 2D sketches of Polymers: sketch bead-spring models.
+Create 2D sketches of Polymers:
+With this software, you can sketch bead-spring networks in 2D.

 Example:
 ![Illustration of a bead-spring model created with this software](./examples/graph-example-1.svg)